dlwicksell/nodem/README.md

     $ echo "source ~/nodem/resources/environ" >> ~/.profile

 If you did not install Nodem in your home directory, you will need to fix the paths in the environ file.
-If you don't source the environ file, than you will need to put a copy of v4wNode.m into a directory that is specified in your $gtmroutines routine path, so that the GT.M shared library can find it.
-It is located in the ~/nodem/resources/ directory.
-Again, if you don't source the environ file, than you will need to define the $GTMCI environment variable, and point it at the file nodem.ci, located in the ~/nodem/resources/ directory.
+If you don't source the environ file, then you will need to put a copy of v4wNode.m into a directory that is specified in your $gtmroutines routine path, so that GT.M can find it.
+It is located in the ~/nodem/src/ directory.
+Again, if you don't source the environ file, then you will need to define the $GTMCI environment variable, and point it at the file nodem.ci, located in the ~/nodem/resources/ directory.
 E.g.

     $ export GTMCI=~/nodem/resources/nodem.ci